davekinkead/thesis/outline.md

 ## Liberalism and its Limits

+Democracy requires limits to its own power
+Those limits can't be determined democratically
+There are competing, incompatible, non-democratic limits There is no way to reconcile those accounts
+Democracy cannot warrant authority

+---

 Democracy requires limits.
 Without constraints to the scope of democratic authority, naked majoritarianism can quickly descend into tyranny.

   - Democracy may require some limits to protect political expression and function (free speech & association)